CollinsPython/python-coding-/README.md

-# python-coding-
+# python-scripts-
-different coding for python
+different scripts in python